raspberrypilearning/sensory-gadget/en/step_1.md

 choose = Button(18)
 confirm = Button(22)

-option = 0 # store the current option
+option = 0 # Store the current option

-def choice(): # call the next function and update the option
+def choice(): # Call the next function and update the option
     global option
     if option == 0:
         eat.on()